Scorpionfishes and Rockfishes: Family Scorpaenidae

 Bait and Tackle: Most copper rockfish caught by pier anglers are young fish hooked while the anglers are fishing around the pilings for perch or other bottom fish.
 Most are landed on high/low leaders using small hooks although some will be landed on bait rigs (Sabiki) being used for smelt, herring or anchovies.

-Food Value: The flesh is flaky and tasty and can be prepared many ways.
+Food Value: A good quality fish with mild flavor, firm texture, small flakes and low fat content.
+The flesh is tasty and can be prepared many ways.

 Comments: Coppers reach at least 55 years in age with most of the largest fish being females.
 Maturity (reproductive age) is reached by some at 12.1 inches and 5 years, most at 13.3 inches and 6 years, all by 16 inches and 8 years.
 One female may release hundreds of thousands of tiny live young in April and May.
 The young must take their chances in the plankton and very few live to be adults.
 According to the California Fish and Game—“There has been no formal stock assessment of this species in California.
 However, there is compelling evidence that copper rockfish populations have severely declined in many areas, and large individuals are noticeably less common than in past decades.”